Pakistan sees most COVID-19 cases in two months; concern about Omicron | Health

 - Pakistan

-Pakistan reported on Monday more than 700 COVID-19 cases in a single day, its highest tally in two months, as authorities warned of a fifth wave of infections and made preparations to try to contain the fast-spreading Omicron variant.

-At least 708 cases in the past 24 hours pushed the positivity ratio to 1.55%, the highest since Oct.
-24, according to data from the National Command Operation Centre (NCOC), which is overseeing the pandemic response.
-"There is clear evidence now of a beginning of another COVID wave which has been expected for the last few weeks," Asad Umar, the minister in charge of supervising anti-COVID-19 operations, said on Twitter.
+"There is clear evidence now of a beginning of another COVID wave which has been expected for the last few weeks," Asad Umar, the minister in charge of supervising anti-COVID-19 operations, wrote on Twitter.
+Genome sequencing had detected a growing number of cases of the Omicron variant, particularly in the largest city of Karachi, he said.

+About 70 million people in Pakistan, or 32% of the population, have had two vaccine doses.
 The government authorised booster doses for citizens over the age of 30 from Monday.
 Children over the age of 12 are being offered vaccinations at their schools.

-The first case of the Omicron variant was reported on Dec.
-13 in Karachi and a total of 75 cases were confirmed up to Dec.
-27, according to National Institute of Health (NIH).
+"So far Pakistan has recorded 372 cases of the Omicron variant", Dr Faisal Sultan, a special assistant to the prime minister on health issues, told Reuters.
+Most of those cases have been recorded in Karachi, Lahore and Islamabad, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)